samoilovv/face_recognition/README.md

 ### Run

-Copy the sample face files to the folder face_samples and run the program
+Copy the sample face jpg files to the folder face_samples and run the program
 ```bash
 ./face_recognation
 ```